tiagojsag/playbook/guidelines/competencies.md

 **Step 1**

-* I approach tasks with a "can-do" attitude, promptly notify colleagues about any problems that affect my ability to accomplish goals and seek feedback from my manager and peers.
+* I approach tasks with a “can-do” attitude, promptly notify colleagues about any problems and seek feedback from my peers.

-* I use systems to organize and keep track of information or work progress that my peers, managers and clients can understand and verify.
+* I use systems to organize and keep track of information and work progress that my peers and clients can understand and verify.

-* I set, with my team, specific, measurable goals that are realistic but challenging, with clear dates for accomplishment.I also seek  the information, resources, and training needed to accomplish my work effectively.
+* I set, with my team, specific, measurable goals with clear dates for accomplishment.

+* I seek  the information, resources, and training needed to accomplish my work effectively.

 **Step 2**

 * I stay informed about my own and my team’s progress and performance, deal firmly and promptly with problems and act with flexibility to improve.

-* I can effectively handle several problems or tasks at once, make decisions, prioritize and take pragmatic compromises in difficult or ambiguous situations, when time is critical.
+* I can effectively handle several problems or tasks at once, make decisions, prioritize and take pragmatic compromises in difficult, urgent or ambiguous situations.

 * I have a strong sense of urgency about solving problems and getting work done and maintain commitment to goals in the face of obstacles and frustrations over time.